-Eight suspended sediment gauging stations were operated on the Peace River and selected tributaries: two on the Peace River near the Site C Dam site and near the BC/Alberta border, three on the largest tributaries flowing into the Site C Reservoir section (Halfway River, Moberly River, and Farrell Creek), and three on the largest tributaries between the Site C Dam site and the Smoky River confluence (Pine, Beatton, and Kiskatinaw Rivers), all of which join the Peace River upstream of the BC/Alberta border.
+Eight suspended sediment gauging stations were operated on the Peace River and selected tributaries: two on the Peace River near the Site C Dam and near the BC/Alberta border, three on the largest tributaries flowing into the Site C Reservoir section (Halfway River, Moberly River, and Farrell Creek), and three on the largest tributaries between the Site C Dam site and the Smoky River confluence (Pine, Beatton, and Kiskatinaw Rivers), all of which join the Peace River upstream of the BC/Alberta border.

 The suspended sediment gauging stations employed continuously recording turbidity sensors to obtain surrogate records for sediment concentration.
 Depth-integrated suspended sediment samples were collected manually on channel transects, supplemented by automated pump samples collected near shore.
-Turbidity-concentration rating curves were developed and used to transform continuous turbidity records into concentration records.
-Discharge-concentration relationships were then developed.
-Separate relationships were derived for the rising and falling limbs of the seasonal snowmelt/rainfall hydrograph, as distinctly higher concentrations.
+Turbidity-concentration rating curves were developed and used to transform continuous turbidity records into concentration records that were then converted into discharge-concentration rating curves.
+Separate relationships were derived for the rising and falling limbs of the seasonal snowmelt/rainfall hydrograph, as distinctly higher concentrations were observed on the rising limb (for a given flow condition) than on the falling limb, at all stations.
 This is attributed to seasonal cycles of sediment source replenishment and depletion.
 The discharge-concentration rating curves were used to generate long-term daily suspended sediment concentration and load series from long-term daily streamflow records.